KeerthanaRachuri12/ATS-Compatible-Resume-Creator-Agent/README.md

-# AT compatible Resume Creator Agent
+# ATS compatible Resume Creator Agent

 This project is an AI-powered Resume Creator agent implemented in a Jupyter Notebook.
 It automates the process of generating ATS (Applicant Tracking System) optimized resumes from user-uploaded PDF files and additional textual inputs.